justeattakeaway/AwsWatchman/SupportedServices.md

 - `Elb`
 - `StepFunction`
 - `DynamoDb` (new implementation of the existing non-cloudformation mechanism)
+- `Sqs` (new implementation of the existing non-cloudformation mechanism)
 - `VpcSubnet` (this is a custom service using JUST EAT custom metrics)

 ## Alarm names and default thresholds